Actalis-CA/CP-CPS/CPS/temp/SMIME_CP_CPS.md

 This document is the **Certificate Policy and Certification Practice Statement** (hereinafter referred to only as CPS) applying to **S/MIME certificates** issued by **Actalis S.p.A.** Version and time of last revision are indicated on the first page.

 This CPS is published as a signed PDF document in order to ensure its origin and integrity.

+Actalis also publishes this CPS in Markdown, to facilitate transparency, reviewability, version comparison, and change tracking.
+Where this CPS is published in multiple formats, Actalis ensures that the official text is consistent across formats and clearly identifies the authoritative version in the event of discrepancy.
+The authoritative version is the document in PDF format.

 ## 1.3 PKI PARTICIPANTS